MadhurSharma897970/madhursharma/README.md

 # madhursharma
-This is my first git Reposiitory.
+This is my first git Repository.
+Author-Madhur Sharma.